replexica/replexica/readme.md

 1. **Replexica Compiler** - an open-source compiler plugin for React;
 1. **Replexica API** - an i18n API in the cloud that performs translations, using AI models.

+_Looking to jump right in?
+Check out the [Getting Started](/getting-started.md) guide for Next.js App Router!_

 ## Why

 75% of the world doesn't speak English.
 So, if the app is multilingual, it can reach many more users!